 The train leaves every 30 minutes from each station, in every direction, so you are never siting around, waiting, for very long.
 There is an announcement 15 minutes prior at Jungfraujoc just in case you were in a rush to get down.

+As the highest train station in Europe, there are a few things one needs to prepare before climbing the jungfrau.
 There are several signs of altitude sickness that one needs to be aware of before making the ascend.
 The following information is pulled directly from Government of the United Kingdoms website, NHS.

 Common symptoms of mild altitude sickness (sometimes called acute mountain sickness) can be similar to a bad hangover ( the symptoms are usually worse at night) and may include: